 Hong Kong: Privacy Commissioner for Personal Data, 12/F, Sunlight Tower, 248 Queen’s Road East, Wanchai, Hong Kong

-14. Changes to this Privacy Notice and your duty to inform us of any changes to your personal data
+14. Changes to this Privacy Statement and your duty to inform us of any changes to your personal data

-This Privacy Notice was last updated on 24 May 2018.
+This Privacy Statement was last updated on 19 October 2018.
 Previous versions can be obtained by contacting us.
-Should any substantive or material change be made to this Privacy Notice, we will notify you.
+Should any substantive or material change be made to this Privacy Statement, we will notify you.

 It is important that the personal data that we hold about you is accurate and current.
 Please keep us informed if any of the personal data you have provided us with changes during your relationship with us.